christian-bick/uplink-slack/README.md

 ### Install App

-Install the app on your development workspace if you haven't done that yet.
+Install the app on your development workspace if you haven't done yet.
-This will grant you all necessary tokens and can be repeated as often as necessary.
+This will grant test tokens (bot token & user token) and can be repeated as often as necessary.

 ## Environment variables